3 - Chromosome Variation

 3. A(n) __________________ and a(n) _____________________ are two changes in chromosome structure that alter the amount of genetic information found on a chromosome.

-4. ___________ % of the gametes produced by a meiosis II nondisjunction event will result in trisomic offspring.
+4. ___________ % of the gametes produced by a meiosis II nondisjunction event produce trisomic offspring, while ____________ % of the gametes produced by a meiosis I nondisjunction event produce trisomic offspring.

 5. A terminal deletion in chromosome _________ causes ___________________, a disease that results in a malformation of the glottis and larynx.